Wyntuition/aspnetcore-workshop-kit/03-EntityFramework/README.md

+# Step 3: Entity Framework and Data Access Infrastructure

 ## Objectives
 - Set up Entity Framework Core 1.0
-- Connect to a database (SQLite in this case)
+- wire it to a database (SQLite in this case)
+- Use it to get and post some data to the database, from our controller
+- Set up the repository pattern for data access

 ## Set up database context and other standard Entity Framework infrastructure